VetClick

 Are you interested in adding laparoscopy to the services you can offer your patients?

-Laparoscopy requires a unique psychomotor skill set including: video eye-hand coordination, instrument manipulation about a single entry point into the abdomen and adaptation to a 2-D monitor display.
-A great way to achieve laparoscopic competency, is to practice in a controlled environment, outside the operating room, using computer simulators.
+Laparoscopy requires a unique psychomotor skill set including: video eye-hand coordination, instrument manipulation and adaptation to a 2-D monitor display.
+A great way to achieve laparoscopic competency is to practice in a controlled environment, outside the operating room, using computer simulators.
 This affords the opportunity for rapid and sustained skill acquisition in a safe, ethical and friendly environment.
-Such training will maximise your chances of success and reduce risk to your patients as you start out on your laparoscopic journey.
+Such training will maximise your chances of success and reduce risk to your patients.

 This is a 3-stage course

-Stage 1: Friday 25th April at the Royal Free Simulation Centre
+Stage 1: One day onsite Friday 2nd May at the Royal Free Medical Simulation Centre

-Stage 3: Thursday 17th and Friday 18th July (lectures and on-site practical) at the RVC
+Stage 3: Two day onsite Thursday 10th and Friday 11th July at the RVC

-The first stage is a one-day onsite course.
-We will discuss the purpose of laparoscopic surgery in veterinary medicine; the kit required for laparoscopic surgery; and laparoscopic psychomotor skills training.
+This is a 3-stage onsite course run over a period of 3 months.
+The first stage is a one-day onsite course at the Royal Free Medical Simulation Centre.
 You will be introduced to state-of-the-art, virtual reality, high fidelity, laparoscopic computer simulators and also have the opportunity to practice using real laparoscopic instruments in training boxes.

 The second stage is a laparoscopic psychomotor skills course, using computer simulators.
-This is completed over a 60-day period at the Royal Free Hospital Medical Simulation Centre.
-This course includes: an introductory session; 16 to 25 one-hour, self-directed, training sessions; 3 to 4 one-on-one formative assessments; and a final summative assessment.
-Introductory sessions and assessments are arranged by appointment.
-Delegates are free to complete the training sessions at their own convenience: the simulation centre is open 24 hours a day, 7 days per week.
-However, it is best not to do more than 2 training sessions in one day and assessments should not be performed after a training session on the same day.
+This is completed over a 60-day period at the Royal Free Medical Simulation Centre.
+This will include an introductory session, 16 to 25 one-hour, self-directed, training sessions; 3 to 4 one-on-one formative assessments; and a final summative assessment.
+Please see below for more information.

 The third stage includes a one-day lecture series in small animal laparoscopic surgery, complemented by one-day of on-site cadaver practicals at the RVC.